Scalable GANs with Transformers: Proposed Method

-\paragraph{Discriminator architecture} The discriminator also adopts a Vision Transformer~(ViT) backbone, with Layerscale applied to the output of each transformer block.
-As in the generator, the Layerscale parameters are initialized to small values to ensure stability during the early stages of training.
-To perform real/fake classification, a dedicated $[\text{cls}]$ token is appended to the sequence of visual tokens before the first transformer block.
-This $[\text{cls}]$ token is processed jointly with the other tokens and subsequently passed through a linear projection head to produce the discriminator logit.
+\textbf{Discriminator architecture} The discriminator also adopts a Vision Transformer~(ViT) backbone, with Layerscale applied to each transformer block output.
+As in the generator, Layerscale parameters are initialized to small values to ensure stability during early training.
+For real/fake classification, a dedicated $[\text{cls}]$ token is appended to the sequence of visual tokens before the first transformer block.
+This $[\text{cls}]$ token is processed jointly with the other tokens and then passed through a linear projection head to produce the discriminator logit.